-Join Jungwoo Ryoo for an in-depth discussion in this video Computer forensics tools, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Computer forensics tools, part of Learning Computer Forensics.

 There are many tools of the trade in computer forensics.
 Some of these tools are software based, others are hardware based.
 Many of the computer forensic software tools exist in the form of a computer forensics software suite.
 They usually have a comprehensive set of features that cover a case from the beginning to its completion.
 Some of these features include abilities to acquire and process data, conduct searches, and generate reports.